Denbigh, Cobbitty: Heritage listing

 As at 29 July 2003, Denbigh is of State significance as an intact example of a continuously functioning early farm complex (1817–1820s) on its original 1812 land grant.
-It contains a rare and remarkable group of homestead, early farm buildings and associated plantings with characteristics of the Loudon model of homestead siting within an intact rural landscape setting fundamental to its interpretation.
+It contains a collection of homestead, early farm buildings and associated plantings with characteristics of the Loudon model of homestead siting within an intact rural landscape setting fundamental to its interpretation.
 The large collection of early farm buildings is perhaps the most extensive and intact within the Cumberland/Camden region.

 It has historic associations with pioneering Anglican minister Thomas Hassall and its relationship with the early Heber Chapel and the township of Cobbitty.
 The estate is significant as an early contact point between Aboriginal and European culture and is of social significance for the descendants of the Hassall and Macintosh families.
 It retains its historic views across the valley to Cobbitty in the west.

 The place is of scientific significance for its potential to reveal, through archaeology, evidence of both early European farming practices and aboriginal occupation.
 The significance of Denbigh is considerably enhanced by the extent to which it has retained its form, character, fabric and rural setting (Heritage Office).

-The Denbigh estate is of exceptional cultural significance for its historical, aesthetic, social and technical values.

-The homestead and attendant farm buildings are an exceptionally rare and intact group of structures dating from the very early 19th century.
-They demonstrate the aspirations of, and continuous occupation by only 3 families as well as the continuous evolution of their farming and grazing practices over this period.
-The extant structures, intact pastoral landscape, associated family and public records archives, all combine to make this a very rare and important place in the history and evolution of NSW.
-This is strengthened by the survival of significant physical and historic links with the surrounding early roads and settlements as well as significant buildings and structures built by the Hassall family, the second family to own the estate.
-It is one of several important colonial estates in the local area including Maryland, Wivenhoe, Brownlow Hill and Raby.
-The establishment of the Denbigh farm by Charles Hook (1809–1826), its subsequent ownership and development by the famous "galloping parson" Thomas Hassall (1826–1886), and then by the MacIntosh family to the present time, connects the place with very important figures in the development of this area of NSW.
+The homestead and attendant farm buildings are an intact group of structures dating from the very early 19th century.
+These buildings are demonstrative of the continuous occupation by the three families as well as the evolution of their farming and grazing practices over this period.
+The extant structures, intact pastoral landscape, associated family, and public records archives, make this an important place in the history and evolution of NSW.
+Physical and historic links with the surrounding early roads and settlements, and significant structures built by the Hassall family, have also survived.
+The property is one of several important colonial estates in the local area including Maryland, Wivenhoe, Brownlow Hill and Raby.
+The establishment of the Denbigh farm by Charles Hook (1809–1826), its subsequent ownership and development by the famous "galloping parson" Thomas Hassall (1826–1886), and then by the MacIntosh family to the present time, connects the property with major figures in the development of this area of NSW.